last updated 05/07/2014

 Volt Drop = 92 x 0.27 x 0.006 = 0.15V

 For your heavy power cable runs, for example connecting the main battery to the auxiliary battery, and to a large inverter, it’s important to size the cable correctly to avoid overheating it and avoid volt drop issues.
 Too much volt drop will mean your auxiliary battery takes too long to charge or your inverter cuts out.
 An easy option is to use the largest cable that is still practical to work with and terminate.
 This is around 70 to 95mm2 for typical battery and inverter terminals.
-Larger cables become difficult to work with, but it depends on the installation.
+Larger cables become difficult to work with but it depends on the installation.

 Below is a table listing various cable sizes, typical current ratings (derated for touching according to Australian Standards), typical resistivity, and a volt drop calculation to provide a guide for cable sizing.
-Tables refers to PVC/PVC copper cables.
+The table refers to PVC/PVC copper cables.
 When purchasing cables, make sure you specify mm2 of copper so that it is not confused with overall cable diameter.

 |Cable Size||AWG||Resistivity||Current Rating||Overall Diameter||Max current for 3m cable length and 0.2V volt drop|